TASER: Table Agents for Schema-guided Extraction and Recommendation: Results and Discussion

-Systematic ablation of batch size during schema refinement for unmatched financial holdings demonstrates a tunable tradeoff between \textit{coverage}—the absolute number of holdings addressed—and \textit{utilization}—the efficiency of actionable schema suggestion.
-By selecting appropriate batch sizes, schema refinement can be tailored to maximize coverage, efficiency, or a balanced combination, supporting principled, automated schema evolution in real-world information extraction.
-Practically, these competing objectives can be summarized as follows: \textbf{small batches maximize recall, ensuring that most unmatched entities are eventually addressed, while large batches drive high-precision, low-waste schema discovery.} Practically, this means that a \textit{mixed} or \textit{adaptive batching strategy} may be optimal—using larger batches to quickly identify high-yield schemas, followed by smaller, targeted batches to exhaustively cover residual unmatched cases.

-\textbf{Improvements in TAD:} Resolving the largest unmatched holdings yields a reduction in total absolute difference (TAD) of approximately 7–10\% across batch sizes, with the majority of improvement achieved by reconciling just the top 10–20\% of holdings (Table~\ref{tab:strict_tad_nav}).
-Beyond this, further reconciliation produces only marginal gains, reflecting the highly heavy-tailed nature of recoverable value.
+\textbf{Improvements in TAD:} Resolving the largest unmatched holdings yields a reduction in TAD of approximately 7–10\% across batch sizes, with the majority of improvement achieved by reconciling just the top 10–20\% of holdings (Table~\ref{tab:strict_tad_nav}).